Shirley Adele Field

 Shirley A. Field (1923–1995) was an Oregon legislator and judge.

 Republican party activist

 Field was active in the Republican party and, within six years of her arrival in Oregon, was selected as an alternate delegate to the 1952 Republican National Convention.
 By the time of the 1960 Republican National Convention she had become a member of the executive committee of the Committee on Resolutions (platform committee) and served as the chair of its subcommittee on human affairs.
 That year she was the first woman subcommittee chair to be a delegate-at-large at a Republican national convention.
-Field gained brief national notoriety when she confronted presidential candidate Barry Goldwater over right to work laws at the 1964 Republican National Convention.
+Field gained brief national notoriety when she confronted presidential candidate Barry Goldwater over his support for right to work laws at the 1964 Republican National Convention.

 Politician

 Field served as a Republican legislator in the Oregon House of Representatives from 1956 to 1960 and 1962 to 1966.
 Betty Roberts, a Democratic legislator who served with Field, described Field as "a good debater and she’s very blunt, forthright, and takes on any opposition, man or woman, very seriously."
 However, Field left differences behind when she was not in the political arena.

 Field unsuccessfully ran for state treasurer in 1966.